-We urge anyone considering an exotic pet to find out as much as possible about the animal's needs and whether they're a realistic pet.
+If you'e considering keeping an exotic pet, we urge you to find out as much as possible about the animal's needs and whether they're a realistic pet.
 Make sure you consider the following before getting a reptile...

-Many exotics need a carefully controlled environment.
-For example, they may require specialised heating and lighting or they may become ill.
-Their home must allow for natural behaviour, such as burrowing, climbing or basking.
-Some reptiles can grow to a large size too, so you'll need to consider the size of your enclosure or get a new one as they get bigger.
+Environment - many exotic pets need a carefully controlled environment.
+For example, they may need specialised heating and lighting to stop them from becoming ill.
+Their home needs to allow for natural behaviour, such as burrowing, climbing or basking.
+Some reptiles can grow to a large size, so you'll need to consider the size of your enclosure or get a new one as they get bigger.

-Find out if the animal needs to be kept alone or with others, social animals can't be kept alone as this will damage their health and wellbeing.
+- Company - find out whether the animal needs to be kept alone or with others.
+Social animals can't be kept alone, as this will damage their health and wellbeing.

-Will the animal's behaviour fit in with your lifestyle?
-They might be active at night (nocturnal) or during the day (diurnal).
+- Lifestyle - will the animal's behaviour fit in with your lifestyle?
+They might be active at night or during the day.

 Where to find information on keeping exotic pets

-We offer information on the following pet reptiles:
+We have guides on the following pet reptiles:

-Find out more by reading specialist books and leaflets, speaking to a local exotics vet and looking online for advice from a reputable source.
+You can download all our care sheets at the bottom of this page, and you could also read specialist books and leaflets, speak to a local exotics vet and look online for advice from a reputable source.

 Want to learn more?
 Read our report on understanding the motivations of beginner reptile owners, and find out more about our concerns about keeping exotics as pets.